-The curriculum that the California Department of Education has requested purposefully leaves out any mention of American Jews and antisemitism and promotes an anti-Zionist agenda.
+The curriculum that the California Department of Education has requested purposefully leaves out any mention of American Jews and antisemitism, while promoting an anti-Zionist agenda.
 “The Ethnic Studies Model Curriculum is deeply troubling – not only for its shocking omission of any mention of Jewish Americans or antisemitism or its blatant anti-Israel bias and praise of BDS, but for its clear attempt to politically indoctrinate students to adopt the view that Israel and its Jewish supporters are part of ‘interlocking systems of oppression and privilege’ that must be fought with ‘direct action’ and ‘resistance,’” said Tammi Rossman-Benjamin, co-founder and director of the AMCHA Initiative.

 Curriculum omits "any mention of Jewish Americans or anti-Semitism" and includes "blatant anti-Israel bias and praise of BDS," warns Tammi-Rossman-Benjamin, head of the @AMCHAInitiative. https://t.co/nwtOUSs2pa— The AMCHA Initiative (@AMCHAInitiative) August 5, 2019

 This curriculum proposal is the result of a 2016 law calling for the creation of a model ethnic-studies curriculum by the state’s board of education.
 Although this curriculum is still going through public comment and revisions, it is not scheduled to be approved until next year; California lawmakers, Jewish groups, and other organizations are shocked by this curriculum’s obvious biases.